MileHacker Logo

 Cultural Continuity

-The villages themselves, together with their old homes, community mosques, and local markets, carry the echoes of past generations.
+The hamlets themselves, together with their old homes, community mosques, and local markets, carry the echoes of past generations.
 They represent a continuity of Bengali rural culture, where oral traditions, local folklore, and public events connect the current time to a lengthy and storied past.

 Agricultural Heritage